 Welcome to my studio

 I have spent my whole life working in the arts in various capacities.
-I was first trained as a Fashion Designer at Kwantlen Polytechnic University and then went back to school to learn the business behind Film Production at the Art Institute of Seattle.
+I was first trained as a Fashion Designer at Kwantlen Polytechnic University and eventually went back to school to learn the business behind Film Production at the Art Institute of Seattle.
 I worked in the film industry for over a decade in various capacities.
 I began in the costume department, then as a script editor and eventually I co-owned a production company and worked as a writer, director and producer on commercials, documentaries and short films..
 I also co-founded the Celluloid Social Club, a Vancouver indie film screening series that has helped launch hundreds of small film projects over the years and is still active today.

-I live in an old cottage I renovated near the beach in beautiful White Rock, B.C.
+I live in an old house I renovated near the beach.
 When I'm not playing in the waves, or working in my studio, you can find me at various vintage and art markets throughout the lower mainland combining all aspects of my business.
 My various art, gift and decor products can be found at a growing number of retail outlets and online through Etsy and this website.
 I have some new vintage-inspired projects in the works for the new year!

 Keep your toes in the sand & have an inspiring day!